 “Certifications can be earned while on the job,” he adds.
 “Managers should consider paying for professional training for newly hired compliance officers.
 Companies that sponsor professional development for their workers know that the employee and company are both getting exactly what they need.”

-To compete for top candidates, be prepared to pay at least the midpoint compliance officer salary, which sits at $99,500 in St. Louis.
-Highly experienced candidates who already have CIA, CISA or other designations might expect $158,454 or more.
+To compete for top candidates in financial services, be prepared to pay at least the midpoint compliance officer salary, which is $124,000 in St. Louis.
+Highly experienced candidates who already have CIA, CISA or other designations might expect more.

 Looking to hire?
-Download the 2018 Robert Half Salary Guide to benchmark salaries in your area.
+Download the 2019 Robert Half Salary Guide for Accounting and Finance Professionals to benchmark salaries in your area.